KNCJ

-KNCJ (89.5 FM) is a non-commercial, listener-supported, public radio station in Reno, Nevada.
-Owned and operated by the University of Nevada, Reno, it plays classical music during the week with jazz on weekend evenings.
-KNCJ is co-owned with NPR member station 88.7 KUNR.
-Their studios and offices are on North Virginia Street in Reno, on the university campus.
+KNCJ (89.5 FM) is a non-commercial radio station licensed to Reno, Nevada, United States.
+Owned by the University of Nevada, Reno, it plays classical music during the week with jazz on weekend evenings.
+KNCJ's studios are on North Virginia Street in Reno, inside Edmund J. Cain Hall on the university campus.

-KNCJ is a Class A station.
-It has an effective radiated power of 1,600 watts.
 The transmitter is off McGuffey Road in Sun Valley, Nevada.
-Programming is also heard on 65-watt FM translator K201FV at 88.1 MHz in Truckee, California.
+Programming is also heard on 65-watt FM translator K201FV (88.1 FM) in Truckee, California.